DevExpress/devextreme-documentation/concepts/55 Vue Components/05 Add DevExtreme to a Vue Application/70 Additional Configuration for Vite/05 Using Nuxt.md

-Nuxt uses server-side rendering (SSR) as a default deployment.
+Nuxt uses server-side rendering (SSR) as the default deployment.
 DevExtreme Vue components do not support SSR.
 To disable this Nuxt functionality, do one of the following:

 - Disable SSR for an entire application in the `nuxt.config.ts` file: